 - Does the agency have procedures in place to:

-protect me from accidents, neglect or self-harm?
+- protect me from accidents, neglect or self-harm?

-What the agency should ask you
+Your personal care plan: what an agency should ask you

 - your ability to see, hear and communicate, and your preferred method of communicating